 Travel is an essential component of business operations.
 Unfortunately, it is also a major threat to public health during an outbreak of a contagious disease.
 So there is little wonder that the COVID-19 had a major effect on the industry, as it did on nearly every aspect of our lives.
+Both travel companies and corporate entities will have to come up with adjustments on their side to make business trips possible.
 Let’s look at how the industry of business travel is adapting and what we can do to make the transition as smooth as possible.

 How COVID-19 Reshaped Business Travel